Just Outside of Town

 Just Outside of Town is the fourth album by the Brooklyn-based soul/funk band Mandrill.
 Released in October 1973 on Polydor Records, the album reached No. 8 on the Billboard Top Soul Albums chart.

+In 2000, this album, along with Mandrill, Mandrill Is, and Composite Truth, was re-released in a four-CD box set entitled The Ultimate Collection.